-- Eat foods that are low in fat and high in fiber and complex carbs because they curb hunger and improve digestive, gut and heart health.
-Foods that fall under this category include avocados, flax seeds, chia seeds, blackberries, raspberries, asparagus, broccoli and cauliflower.
+- Eat foods high in fiber, low fat and complex carbs to curb hunger and improve digestive, gut, and heart health.
+Foods that fall under this category include avocados, flax seeds, chia seeds, blackberries, raspberries, asparagus, broccoli, and cauliflower.

 - Incorporate more plant-based foods into your diet.
 Stay away from processed foods with artificial ingredients.

-- Swap out chips and crackers for whole food options like cold cut veggies or fresh fruits.
+- Swap chips and crackers for whole food options, like cold-cut veggies or fresh fruits.